Preparation and Mindset

 Among international students, there seem to be many students who want to wait to start their career search after they graduate.
 However, in Japan, it is the norm to start the process more than a year in advance from the time of graduation, and looking for employment in a hurry during the final year will not easily bear any results.
 On the other hand, there are some students who will get a job offer from their chosen employer in a flash.
 What are some of the differences between them, and those students who are not able to land a job so easily?

 ‘Preparation’ and ‘Action’ are the keywords.
-Students who proactively seek advice from the Career Support Division on matters relating to the period of preparation, and know how to prepare, and who can sensibly take action by gaining knowledge of the company, usually get a job offer very quickly.
+Students who proactively seek advice from the Career Center on matters relating to the period of preparation, and know how to prepare, and who can sensibly take action by gaining knowledge of the company, usually get a job offer very quickly.

 Career Search Starts with Self-Analysis and Evaluation